lcecchetti/treefingers-frontend/README.md

 # treefingers
-A space for stories co-telling.
+A place where to co-tell stories.